International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Using minimal processing, PowderPure currently focuses on all fruits and vegetable powders, juice powders, as well as other specialty products.
 PowderPure's technology has also been used to effectively repurpose valuable materials resulting from other food processing systems, turning them into useful and nutritious products and saving them from waste streams.

 The global trend in natural food formulations and the delivery of taste was options for the cleanest possible label.
-It's clear and we found the combination of powders, product quality and the unique benefits of their technology very compelling.
+It's clear and we found the combination of powders, product quality, and the unique benefits of their technology very compelling.

-This platform further expands our access to fast-growing natural, clean label food ingredients and potentially creates opportunities in adjacent markets of nutraceuticals, specialty extracts and coloring food stuffs.
+This platform further expands our access to fast-growing natural, clean label food ingredients and potentially creates opportunities in adjacent markets of nutraceuticals, specialty extracts, and coloring food stuffs.
 Overall, we are very excited about this addition to our organization and the future growth prospective it brings.

 With that, I would like to turn the call over to Rich.